How To Configure Guided Cash Management

 Role

-Navigate to User Roles using the search or the following path:
+Navigate to User Roles using the Search or the path: Organisation > User Roles

 Authorisation to run the specific functionality documented here is controlled with privileges maintained in roles.